SalomePlatform/smesh/doc/salome/gui/SMESH/input/symmetry.rst

 		* if the mesh is mirrored through a plane:

-		  * specify the cooordinates of the **Point** lying on the plane, either directly or by picking a mesh node;
+		  * specify the coordinates of the **Point** lying on the plane, either directly or by picking a mesh node;
 		  * specify the components of plane **Normal**, either directly or by picking a mesh node, in which case **Normal** is defined as a shift between the **Point** and the node.

 		* specify the conditions of symmetry operation: